supreethr23/LLMOps-Hands-On-Lab/Instructions/getting-started-v2.md

 1. **Monitoring and Responsible AI:** This hands-on aims for the participants to understand how to monitor LLM performance and apply responsible AI practices to ensure ethical and effective use of AI technologies.

+1. **Automation:** This hands-on session guides participants in setting up a new project and overseeing the delivery of a feature, focusing on project setup, implementation, testing, and communication with stakeholders.

+1. **LLM Performance Testing:** This hands-on lab guides participants through setting up, executing, and analyzing load tests on an Azure OpenAI model deployment to assess performance under different scenarios.

 ## Prerequisites

 Participants should have: Basic knowledge and understanding of the following